-This award-winning volunteer tutoring and mentoring program was founded in 1988.
-The program uses the talents of undergraduate, graduate, and professional school students from CWRU to provide tutoring and mentoring services to youth that attend Cleveland public schools.
+This award-winning volunteer tutoring and mentoring program was founded in 1988 and has since served dozens of school, campus and community sites.
+It uses the talents of undergraduate, graduate, and professional school students from CWRU to provide tutoring and mentoring services to youth that attend Cleveland and East Cleveland public schools.
 The program invites both volunteer and work-study students from CWRU to serve throughout the year.
 This program requires at least one semester of commitment.
 For more information, contact Janice Eatman Williams.

 Saturday Tutoring Program at Church of The Covenant